SubhodI/porosity-contracts/README.md

 ## [Reentrancy guard](#10-solidity-libraries)
 ## 1. Crowdsale
 ***
 Crowdsale is a  contract for managing a token crowdsale.Crowdsales have a start and end block, where investors can make token purchases and the crowdsale will assign them tokens based on a token per ETH rate.
 Funds collected are forwarded to a wallet as they arrive.

 ### 2. Lifecycle contract
 ***
-        Lifecycle contract includes following solutions.
+Lifecycle contract includes following solution
 * Fund management in case of contract destruction.
 * Emergency stop mechanisms.

 ### 3. Math contract
 ***